jrtaveras/KillMaintenance/README.md

 ## Restrictions
 All must have a primary key Called Id that can be Int or Long, all the tables must have the following fields: Creado (Varchar), FechaCreado (DateTime), Modificado (Varchar) and FechaModificado (DateTime)

+## Screen of CodeSmith running KillMaintenance
 ![Screen of CodeSmith running KillMaintenance](/assets/CodeSmith.PNG)

+## Screen en Visual Studio showing an example of  Maintenance generated
 ![Screen en Visual Studio showing an example of  Maintenance generated](/assets/Pantallagenerada.PNG)

 ## License